Child Abuse Cases

-When a child abuse case involves an adult other than the child's parent or guardian, law enforcement agencies such as police departments typically conduct the investigation.
+When a child abuse case involves an adult, law enforcement agencies such as police departments typically conduct the investigation.
 An investigation may include a law officer or case worker visiting and interviewing the child.
-Parents, guardians, and other possible witnesses such as doctors or teachers also may be questioned during an investigation.
+Parents, guardians, and other possible witnesses such as doctors or teachers or other mandatory reporters may also be questioned during an investigation.

 Intervention and Removal

-If it appears to the investigating agency that an abused child is in imminent danger, the agency may take the child from the parents and place the child temporarily in a foster home until the parents demonstrate their willingness to stop the abuse.
+If it appears to the investigating agency that an abused child is in imminent danger, the agency may take the child from the parents and place the child temporarily in a foster home until the parents demonstrate their ability to provide the child a safe environment, free from harm or abuse.
 In extreme cases of child abuse, the investigating agency may seek assistance from a court to terminate the parental rights.
 When this happens, the child may be placed for permanent adoption.

 Records and Registries

-Child protective services maintain records regarding child abuse.
-These records are kept in a central registry, and in some states, parties such as child care providers or adoption agencies have access to the central registry.
-The goal of the central registry is to help child protective services, and sometimes other parties, know whether an individual has a history of abusing children.
+Child protective services maintain child abuse records.
+These records are kept in a central registry.
+In some states, parties, such as child care providers or adoption agencies, have access to that registry.
+The goal of the central registry is to help child protective services, and sometimes other parties, know whether or not an individual has a history of abusing children.

 Proponents of child abuse law reform maintain that police and other officials can easily manipulate a young child to support allegations of child abuse.
 The ramifications of a false report of child abuse can be serious: officials may remove children from their homes and place them in foster care or permanent new adoptive homes, emotionally scarring both children and parents.